lucy3/summer2024-social-nlp/README.md

 **Recommended prerequisites**: Info 159/259, Info 256, CS 288 or equivalent experience.

+The above prerequisites are a *recommendation* but not a *requirement*, and you can feel free to email the instructor if you have concerns about your readiness for this class.

 This course is 3 units, 10 weeks long, in-person, likely with two classes per week (one 2 hours long, one 2.5 hours long).
 Lucy will be arranging some fantastic guest lecturers to visit as well.

 {% for module in site.modules %}